MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ```

 ##  <a name="unlockbuffer"></a>  CSimpleStringT::UnlockBuffer
- Arabelleğin kilidini açarak `CSimpleStringT` nesnesi.
+ Arabelleğin kilidini açarak `CSimpleStringT` nesne.

 ### <a name="syntax"></a>Sözdizimi